pacharapol4066/pacharapol4066/README.md

 Data Engineer & Data Analyst
 -----------------------

 I have been working in the field of data analytic since 2014 as data engineer, project implementer and data analyst.
 Currently, I am working as business analyst in petroleum industry but I also interested on sales & marketing analytics, social network analysis and data science.
 Moreover, I have an intensive passion in automotive marketing and its technology because I got an official certificate on automotive technician training from public technical institute in 2016.
-This is the reason why I have several repository about vehicle programming.
+This is the reason why I have several repositories about vehicle control programming.
 Most of my works are python, C++ and some R too.
 I have a pascal coding project but I cannot make it to public because legal issue.
 Thank you for interest my works, feel free to reach out to me!

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [pacharapol4066@gmail.com](mailto:pacharapol4066@gmail.com)